crewjam/blog/content/post/etcd-aws.md

 })
 ~~~

-## Oh em gee.
+## Oh. em. geez.

-We now have a cloudformation template where we can:
+That seems like it was harder than it needed to be, eh?
+But, we now have a cloudformation template where we can:

 - Generate a working *etcd* cluster from scratch.
 - Terminate arbitrary instances and watch the cluster recover.